by Humza Yousaf

 In the constituency

-• I had the pleasure of visiting MS Ambition – a Scottish Government chartered cruise ship which is temporarily housing displaced Ukrainian refugees.
-The facilities onboard are meeHumza Yousaf MSP on board MS Ambition, looking at artwork created by the children on board. ting the needs of our new residents, including Glasgow Life providing exercise classes and training opportunities, Scottish Refugee Council and Refuweegee providing information on rights and support services, money advice services, English lessons and so much more.
+- I had the pleasure of visiting MS Ambition – a Scottish Government chartered cruise ship which is temporarily housing displaced Ukrainian refugees.
+The facilities onboard are meeting the needs of our new residents, including Glasgow Life providing exercise classes and training opportunities, Scottish Refugee Council and Refuweegee providing information on rights and support services, money advice services, English lessons and so much more.
 It is of great importance that we help rehome these refugees as soon as possible.
 It was great to hear of many of them finding jobs across Scotland and moving themselves, but some will rely on the generosity of others to temporarily house them within their home to help them get on their feet.
 I raised the issue of many refugees having delays in their biometric cards and have asked Government officials to follow up with the Home Office.
 I know Chris Stephens MP team are doing great work to support those still waiting for their cards.